twitocode/Tantalum/content/University/Year 1/CS 1JC3/discussion 6a.md

 ```

 the constructors are x, Coef, Sum, and Prod
+*the values are the expressions (makes no sense right?)*
 a constructor is a function with a type
 constructors construct members of the algebraic data type

 **No junk and no confusion**
+no confusion - theres no way of using the constructors in different ways to denote the same kind of value (you can only construct each thing one way)
+- x cannot be Coef 2
+no junk
+- every one of the values in the the data type can be reached with a constructor